Wesleyan University Scott Plous's Homepage Return to SPN Homepage Return to SPN Homepage

 National Cancer Institute In 2007 the U.S. National Cancer Institute Division of Cancer Control and Population Sciences became a sponsor of Social Psychology Network.
 The Division works to reduce risk, incidence, and deaths from cancer as well as enhance the quality of life for cancer survivors.

 One Day University Can you really go back to college for just one day?
 Yes.
-One Day University, which began contributing to SPN in 2007, hires award-winning professors from the world's finest universities to offer one of the most stimulating days of college available anywhere.
+One Day University, which contributed to SPN in 2007, hires award-winning professors from the world's finest universities to offer one of the most stimulating days of college available anywhere.

 American Psychological Association In 2004 UnderstandingPrejudice.org and the American Psychological Association jointly launched "Prejudice in Any Language: The Prejudice Translation Project."
 As part of this project, APA funded international teams of psychologists to translate a web-based overview of prejudice research into Armenian, Chinese, French, German, Hebrew, Russian, Spanish, and Turkish.